Characters from the Postal video game franchise.

 - Happy Dance: Unlike everyone else, he dances when the Dude pisses on him.

 - Humanoid Abomination: As the Kosher Mad Cow Zombie.
 A generally-human-shaped head and torso, but with a pair of extra spider-like appendages coming out of his back, and the hind legs/udder of a cow.
+Seems to have recovered as of Postal 4 if his role as the town's mayor is anything to go by.

 - Maybe Magic, Maybe Mundane: It was hard to tell whether he was real or just another one of the Dude's hallucinations, until Paradise Lost.